tlverse/tlverse-handbook/07-tmle3.md

    of learners for estimation of $\Delta$, say `sl_Delta`, and specify this in the learner list, like so
    `learner_list <- list(A = sl_A, delta_Y = sl_Delta, Y = sl_Y)`.
 2. Recall that this RCT was conducted internationally.
-Suposse there is concern that the dose of asprin may have varied across geographical regions, and an average across all geographical regions may not be warranted.
+Suppose there is concern that the dose of asprin may have varied across geographical regions, and an average across all geographical regions may not be warranted.
 Calculate the strata specific ATEs according to geographical region (`REGION`).